-If you're a British Gas business customer, and you're moving out of your business premises then you can tell us about your move online.
-Complete our simple online form.
-You'll need:
+If you're a British Gas business customer, and you're moving out of your business premises, we'll need some details from you, which you can provide online:

 When you move into a new premises without agreeing a new contract the existing supplier will put you on a deemed rate.
 Deemed rates are also known as a deemed contract or default rates.
 Deemed rates are usually more expensive than a Fixed Price Energy Plan.
 This is because it costs more to buy energy to supply your business, if the supplier doesn't know how long you’ll stay with them.